-An exhibition of jewelry by students and staff of Central Saint Martins
+An exhibition of jewellery by students and staff of Central Saint Martins

 Before the discovery of precious metals, prehistoric cultures adorned themselves with found shells, animal bones and common detritus.
 The reasons why our ancestors have consistently adorned their bodies with hand-crafted found objects are complex, but we can assume that hierarchy, marital status and nostalgia are significant.

 ‘Off the shelf’ will mark CSM’s second outing to Vitsœ Munich, following the success of the 2016 exhibition ‘Shelf life’.
-In contrast to ‘Shelf life’, when the jewelry referenced the shelving system context in which it was displayed, this year’s ‘Off the shelf’ considers how the viewer’s response to jewelry changes when worn on a person rather than displayed on a shelf.
+In contrast to ‘Shelf life’, when the jewellery referenced the shelving system context in which it was displayed, this year’s ‘Off the shelf’ considers how the viewer’s response to jewellery changes when worn on a person rather than displayed on a shelf.

 The exhibition is part of Munich Jewellery Week and Munich Creative Business Week when the Bavarian capital is full of intriguing events.
-The city-wide program includes Schmuck, which was established more than 50 years ago and is now considered one of the most significant exhibitions of contemporary jewelry design in the world.
+The city-wide programme includes Schmuck, which was established more than 50 years ago and is now considered one of the most significant exhibitions of contemporary jewellery design in the world.

-Responding to the festivities, Warren said, “Munich Jewellery Week comes from the tradition of European gallery jewelry, with a progressive attitude towards materials and value.
-The brief to our students is to create a wearable contemporary jewelry piece using waste or surplus materials.
+Responding to the festivities, Warren said, “Munich Jewellery Week comes from the tradition of European gallery jewellery, with a progressive attitude towards materials and value.
+The brief to our students is to create a wearable contemporary jewellery piece using waste or surplus materials.
 Students will present their interpretation of value, which might be their ideas, workmanship or wit.”